-Consultation on the proposed reserve designations is proposed to be undertaken by requesting the community advise if they agree or disagree with the proposed designations, by the following means:
+Consultation on the proposed reserve designations is proposed to be undertaken by requesting the community members advise if they agree or disagree with the proposed designations.
+This consultation is intended to be conveyed by the following means:

 - Via yoursay Bassendean;

 - The Town's social media page; and

-- Landowners and occupants directly adjacent or abutting reserves where existing designations are proposed to change.
+- Letters to landowners and occupants directly adjacent or abutting reserves where existing designations are proposed to change.